In Florida, Biden criticizes Trump for remarks on veterans

 “President Trump likes to say he passed VA Choice, but just like everything else he seems to say, it’s a figment of his imagination or a flat-out lie,” he said, referencing a program passed under the Obama administration that steers more patients to the private sector.

-The event kicked off Biden's first trip back to Florida as the Democratic presidential nominee.
-Later in the day, Biden will hold a Hispanic Heritage Month kickoff event in Kissimmee, near Orlando, as part of an urgent mission to build support among Latinos who could decide the election in one of the nation's fiercest battleground states.
+The event kicked off Biden’s first trip to Florida as the Democratic presidential nominee on Tuesday.
+Later in the day, Biden will hold a Hispanic Heritage Month kickoff event in Kissimmee, near Orlando, as part of an urgent mission to build support among Latinos who could decide the election in one of the nation’s fiercest battleground states.

 An NBC-Marist poll released last week found Latinos in the state about evenly divided between Biden and Trump.
 Democrat Hillary Clinton led Trump by a 59% to 36% margin among Latinos in the same poll in 2016 – and Trump won Florida by about 1 percentage point.